BigDataBiology/GMGC-mapper/docs/install.md

 # Install

-GMGC-Finder requires [prodigal](https://github.com/hyattpd/Prodigal).You need to install prodigal first and add it into your system path.
+GMGC-Finder requires [prodigal](https://github.com/hyattpd/Prodigal).
+You need to install prodigal first and add it into your system path.

 Install from source